FAQ — frequently asked questions

 Pricing & Payment

 Are there any upfront recruiting or contractual costs?

 For each engagement, we require a $500 deposit that ultimately gets applied to the first invoice.
 In the event of a failed trial period, the deposit is refunded.

 Is it really risk-free?

 Yes.
-All of our weekly engagements begin with a two-week trial period.
-This means that the toptal developer has two weeks to prove to you that he is absolutely exceptional and worth every penny.
-If you’re completely satisfied with the results, we’ll bill you for the two weeks and continue the engagement for as long as you’d like.
-If you’re not completely satisfied, you won’t be billed for the two weeks.
-Instead, we can either part ways, or we can provide you with another developer who may be a better fit and with whom we will begin a second risk-free trial.
+All of our weekly engagements begin with a predetermined trial period (up to two weeks).
+This means that the Toptal developer has time to prove to you that he is absolutely exceptional and worth every penny.
+If you’re completely satisfied with the results, we’ll bill you for the time and continue the engagement for as long as you’d like.
+If you’re not completely satisfied, you won’t be billed (and we'll pay the developer out of our own pocket).
+From there, we can either part ways, or we can provide you with another developer who may be a better fit and with whom we will begin a second risk-free trial.